atreyasha/spam-detection/src/docs/models.md

 Finally, all three approaches can have the word/character embeddings randomly initialized or setup with the GloVe embeddings.

-Executing `train_rnn.py` will conduct a grid-search to train and test a CNN-LSTM over a validation set.
+Executing `train_rnn.py` will conduct a grid-search to train and test a CNN-LSTM over a validation/test set.
 Further details can be found below:

 ```
 usage: train_rnn.py [-h] [--subtype SUBTYPE] [--pre-trained-embeddings]